International Women’s Day 2019

 Happy International Women’s Day

-We have highlighted these women because of their incredible contributions to society.
+We have been mind mapping these women because of their incredible contributions to society.
 The world has a long way to go before we achieve true equality, but we take inspiration from these women who changed history.
 Their passion, compassion and bravery continues to influence us.
 We can all be extraordinary.
 We can all change the world for the better. #BalanceforBetter

 Let’s create something